YasinEl/mzRAPP/README.md

 <span id="Missing_values"> </span>

-### Missing peaks (high/(high+low))
+### Missing peaks

-The classification of not found peaks (NAs, as defined in figure 2) into high and low is done for each benchmark feature individually.
+The classification of not found peaks (Not found peaks, as defined in figure 2) into high and low is done for each benchmark feature individually.
 Since we do not want to solely rely on the benchmark alignment to be correct we only classify missing values if alignment of the benchmark is in agreement with the alignment performed by NPP in at least one isotopologue (as also described in figure 5).
 Classification is based on the lowest benchmark peak present in the respective feature which has been found by the non-targeted algorithm.
 All benchmark peaks in this feature which have a benchmark area which is more than 1.5 times higher than the lowest benchmark peak found via the non-targeted approach are considered high.
 Otherwise they are considered as low.
 Additionally there is the class of lost peaks.
 This classification means that no peak has been found over the whole feature. <br> <br> <i>Number of high missing values / (Number of high missing values + Number of low missing values) (confidence interval)</i>

 <div class="figure">